Sciss/ScalaColliderUGens/README.md

 #### Outputs

-By default the UGen is considered to have one monophonic output.
+By default, the UGen is considered to have one monophonic output.
 All other UGens must explicitly contain either a `<no-outputs/>` element, or one or more `<output ... />` elements.
 An output element may have a `name` and `type` attribute, and one element may have a `variadic="<id>"` attribute, where `<id>` is the name of the input argument determining the number of channels.
 A `<doc>` element may be nested inside a `<output>` node.
 Examples: